Mann-lohchab/functioning_backend/README.md

-this readme if for contributio
+this readme if for contribut